Room Selection

 The Office of Community Living is excited to work with students on new ideas and plans for intentional housing opportunities that will have a wide array of amenities and features.
-Through the RSP, we provide students the opportunity to live with friends and like-minded individuals with common interests, passions, and identities to foster a common sense of belonging, purpose, and values.
+Through Room Selection Process (RSP), we provide students the opportunity to live with friends and like-minded individuals with common interests, passions, and identities to foster a common sense of belonging, purpose, and values.
 Students have the opportunity to develop lasting friendships and learn the importance of connection and meaning-making in residential experiences.

 How Does it Work?